-Federal Perkins Student Loan Program: This loan program enables eligible students to borrow long term low interest (5%) educational loans.
+Federal Perkins Student Loan Program: This loan program enables eligible students to borrow long term, low interest (5%) educational loans.
 Students may borrow up to $20,000 for undergraduate work and up to $40,000 for all graduate and undergraduate work combined.
 Students may borrow only $4,000 for each year of undergraduate study.
 Through use of the FAFSA and other supporting documents, the College selects the recipients for this program.
 Eligible students must be citizens or permanent residents of the United States and be enrolled half-time or more.

 For borrowers who received their first Perkins Loan after July 1, 1987, repayment begins nine months after termination of study.
 The student may have up to 10 years to repay the principal and interest depending on the amount borrowed.
 Deferment of payment may be secured if the student continues as a half-time matriculated student, obtains certain types of active military service, Peace Corps or VISTA service, or if the borrower becomes unemployed.
 Deferment provisions are explained during the Exit Interview.
 See the accompanying chart for a sample repayment schedule (at 5% interest).

-Federal Work Study Program: The College at Oneonta participates in this Federally sponsored work program and identifies eligible students through the use of the FAFSA and other supporting documents.
+Federal Work Study Program: SUNY Oneonta participates in this Federally sponsored work program and identifies eligible students through the use of the FAFSA and other supporting documents.
 Job placement occurs after the student has been awarded work study.
 Eligible students must be citizens or permanent residents of the United States and enrolled at least half-time in a degree program.
 Students may be employed on or off campus and are paid every two weeks.

 Eligible applicants must be citizens or permanent residents of the U.S. admitted to or enrolled at least half-time as a matriculated student.
-Students who demonstrate financial need may have part of the Stafford Loan subsidized, meaning no interest accrues on the subsidized portion of the loan during the in-school period.
+Students who demonstrate financial need may have part of the Direct Loan subsidized, meaning no interest accrues on the subsidized portion of the loan during the in-school period.
 Students may borrow up to $5,500 per year as freshmen ($3,500 of which may be subsidized if need is determined), $6,500 as sophomores ($4,500 of which may be subsidized), and $7,500 each for the junior and senior years ($5,500 of which may be subsidized).
 In no case may a student borrow more than $31,000 as a dependent student ($57,500 as an independent student) for undergraduate study or $138,500 for all years of study (both graduate and undergraduate).

 All of the same provisions of the Subsidized Loan apply to the Unsubsidized Loan except the borrower accepts responsibility for the interest payment or deferment while attending college.

-Federal PLUS Loans: Graduate students or parents of undergraduate students may borrow up to the cost of attendance minus other financial aid to be repaid beginning 60 days after receipt of funds.
+Federal Direct PLUS Loans: Graduate students or parents of undergraduate students may borrow up to the cost of attendance minus other financial aid to be repaid beginning 60 days after receipt of funds.
 At the borrower’s choosing, a deferral of repayment may be requested from the Federal Direct Loan Program.

 Federal TEACH Grant Program: TEACH is a grant with a teaching service obligation that provides up to $4000 per academic year for full time study to students in education majors.
 In exchange for the grant, the student must agree to obtain employment and serve as a full time teacher in a high need field (currently defined as Bilingual education and English language acquisition, Foreign language, Mathematics, Reading specialist, Science, Special education) in a school serving low income students for at least four academic years within eight years of completing the program of study.
-If the student does not satisfy the service obligation, the amounts of the TEACH Grants received are treated as a Federal Direct Unsubsidized Stafford Loan and must be repaid with interest.
+If the student does not satisfy the service obligation, the amounts of the TEACH Grants received are treated as a Federal Direct Unsubsidized Loan and must be repaid with interest.
 SUNY Oneonta has defined the Oneonta majors eligible to participate in this program on our